Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/plugin.md

 ---

 !!!note
     Plugin is support for the latest version of Ampli.
+If you are looking at the doc related to Middleware, please go to **[here](#data/ampli/middleware/)**.

 Plugins allow you to extend the Amplitude behavior, for example, modifying event properties (enrichment type) or sending to a third-party APIs (destination type).
 This is a replacement for Middleware in Ampli legacy.